sphynx/rokumon/notes.md

 `rustyline` looks like a good way to do REPL: https://crates.io/crates/rustyline

-# Parallelise Perft

-It should be almost trivial: on depth 1 split the generated moves into `ncore` parts, run `perft` on each of those buckets and add numbers together.

-Will need to understand what's the simplest way to it in Rust, most likely `rayon` crate.

 # Experiment with performance

 We already have basic profiling with FlameGraph and dtrace working on